damo-da/to-mars-and-beyond/README.md

                           ~ 460 m/s
 ```
 2. The rocket is assumed to have an initial speed of `(0, speed_of_rotation_of_eath)`.
-3. The rocket is propelled by an initial 2-dimensional force(`a`) and continuded to do so until it reach
+3. The rocket is propelled by an initial 2-dimensional force and continuded to do so until it reach
 es a certain time.
 Then, the force of perigee is acted on the rocket.
 After it tends to reach apogee, a
 new force is applied on the rocket.
 After applying this force, the rocket seemingly looks to be in a sta
 ble, circular orbit.

-> Note: When a body is in orbit, the highest point it reaches is called the apogee, and the lowest point is called the perigee.
+> Note: When a body is in an elliptical orbit, the highest point it reaches is called the apogee, and the lowest point is called the perigee.
 More on apogee and perigee [here](https://en.wikipedia.org/wiki/Apsis).

 ### Interplanetary Flight
 ![Screenshot](screenshots/interplanetary.png)